jiaqiwang0/CS5100/README.md

 ## Dataset

-We use the COVID19 time series data from John Hopkins CSSE.
+We use the COVID19 time series data from [John Hopkins CSSE].
 This repository is updated once a day.

 At the time we started our project, the data is updated to 17/10/22.
 Therefore, the visualization and model training are based on the data before that date.